chadeadams/SWGEnv/README.md

-# SWGEmu Development Environment setup
+# SWGEmu Development Environment setup (Scurby)

 #=======================================================================================
-#ALL THANKS AND PRAISE GOES TO SCURBY (ON GITHUB) FOR THIS SCRIPT.
-I COMPLETELY COPIED
-#IT FOR SAVING FOR MY USE and SLIGHTLY MODIFIED IT.
+ALL THANKS AND PRAISE GOES TO SCURBY (ON GITHUB) FOR THIS SCRIPT.
+I COMPLETELY COPIED IT FOR SAVING FOR MY USE and SLIGHTLY MODIFIED IT.
 USE AND ENJOY.
-I DID NOT WRITE
-#ANYTHING NEW AND ONLY CHANGED THE INSTRUCTIONS AND SMALL AREAS TO REFERENCE MY GITHUB.
+I DID NOT WRITE ANYTHING NEW AND ONLY CHANGED THE INSTRUCTIONS AND SMALL AREAS TO REFERENCE MY GITHUB.
-#-Nugax (nugax@swgresurrection.com
+-Nugax (nugax@swgresurrection.com
 #=======================================================================================

 ****************************************************************************************************************